 Section 47B of the Competition Act 1998 as amended came into force on 1 October 2015.
-It creates a genuine class action regime for the first time in the UK, allowing private individuals to seek collective redress for breaches of competition law.
+It creates a genuine class action regime for the first time in the United Kingdom, allowing private individuals to seek collective redress for breaches of competition law.
 The regime operates in the Competition Appeal Tribunal (CAT) only.
 It accommodates follow-on damages claims, where a breach has already been established by a regulator, and stand-alone claims, where a claimant must prove breach itself.
-Claims that would raise the same, similar or related issues of fact or law may be pursued as collective proceedings; they are initiated by a representative of the class of affected persons and it is for the CAT to authorise that representative and make a collective proceedings order (CPO) permitting the proceedings to be continued.
-That order
+Claims that would raise the same, similar or related issues of fact or law may be pursued as collective proceedings; they are initiated by a representative of the class of affected persons and it is for the CAT to authorise that representative and make a CPO permitting the proceedings to be continued.
+That order will also specify whether the proceedings are to be opt-in or opt-out.
+This contrasts with the majority of the European Union (which typically does not support opt-out claims) and may potentially make the United Kingdom a more attractive place for large groups of claimants to commence claims.